Home Buying 101: Getting Pre-Qualified and Pre-Approved for a Mortgage

 Cindy Tolster (NMLS 455905) is the branch manager of Veterans United Home Loans, Tampa’s local full-service lender specializing in the VA Loan.
 Cindy has more than 20 years of mortgage experience and operates the Tampa office with her two daughters.

-Veterans United Home Loans is a Highland Homes preferred lender, and your local full-service lender specializing in the VA Loan.
+Veterans United Home Loans is a local full-service lender specializing in the VA Loan.
 Our team of VA Loan experts is passionate about serving local veteran and service member homebuyers.
-Veterans United Home Loans in Tampa is backed by the nation’s number one VA Lender.* Veterans United Home Loans in Tampa is conveniently located at 3686 West Gandy Boulevard, Tampa, FL 33611 and be found online at www.VALoansTampa.com or by phone at 813-835-1516.
+Veterans United Home Loans in Tampa is backed by the nation’s number one VA Lender.* Veterans United Home Loans in Tampa is conveniently located at 3686 West Gandy Boulevard, Tampa, FL 33611, and found online at www.VALoansTampa.com or by phone at 813-835-1516.
 Veterans United Home Loans is a VA approved lender; Not endorsed or sponsored by the Dept. of Veterans Affairs or any government agency.
 NMLS # 1907 (nmlsconsumeraccess.org). *VA.gov

 About Highland Homes